stevedepp/p4do-aws-cf-demo/README.md

 #

 > Hello everyone.
 Thank you for watching.
 This video is less a demo and more an update.
 I have been working on project 4 which builds a serverless ai data engineering pipeline.
-3 weeks ago, I completed the building of this project infrastruture using the AWS service consoles to create 6 objects: a dynamoDB table called fang shown here on the left in the middle of the page, an eventbridge event named 5 minute timer that triggers a lambda function called serverlessproducer that gets from fang and gives to a simple queue service, a second lambda function called producerai that is triggered by SQS entries and gives to AWS comprehend to process, and finally over to S3 for retrieval.
+3 weeks ago, I completed the building of this project infrastruture using the AWS service consoles to create 6 objects: a dynamoDB table called 'fang', shown here on the left in the middle of the page; an eventbridge event, named '5 minute timer', that triggers a lambda function, called 'serverlessproducer', that gets from 'fang' and gives to a simple queue service; a second lambda function, called 'producerai', that is triggered by SQS entries and gives to AWS comprehend to process, and finally over to S3 for retrieval.

 **Demo Video 6**